hmarx/Alpine-Sky-Islands/README.md

 # Alpine-Sky-Islands
-Phylogenetic diversity of alpine plants in the Écrins National Park, France, and Sawtooth Mountains, Idaho
+Phylogenetic diversity of alpine plants in the Écrins National Park, France